Biñan's at-large congressional district

 Biñan's at-large congressional district is the congressional district of the Philippines in Biñan.
 It has been represented in the House of Representatives of the Philippines since 2016.
 Previously included in Laguna's 1st congressional district, it includes all barangays of the city.
-It is currently represented in the 20th Congress by Walfredo Dimaguila Jr. of the Lakas–CMD.
+It is currently represented in the 20th Congress by Walfredo "Arman" Dimaguila Jr. of the Lakas–CMD.